-"If coffee cups aren’t recyclable because of the plastic coating, why are milk cartons OK?"
+"If coffee cups aren’t recyclable because of the plastic coating, why are milk cartons?"

 Don’t flatten cartons.
-Flat cartons can be misidentified by the sorting machines as paper and wind up at the wrong place.
+Flat cartons can be misidentified by the sorting machines as paper and wind up in the wrong place.

-Paper coffee cups are generally coated only on the inside of the cup so any ink placed on the outside of the cup, like logos and customer names, soak into the fibers.
-That means cups need to be sorted out and treated with an additional process to remove the ink from the fibers.
-That extra step, called de-inking, takes extra processing, energy, water, and expense.
+Paper coffee cups are generally coated only on the inside of the cup so any ink on the outside of the cup soaks into the fibers.
+That means cups must be sorted out and treated with an additional process to remove the ink from the fibers.

-A few municipalities are making a go at recycling coffee cups, most recently NY, Seattle and D.C.
-If they're successful in collecting clean cups and processing them efficiently, others may follow.
+A few municipalities are making a go at recycling coffee cups, namely NY, Chicago, Seattle and DC.
+If those areas successfully collect clean cups and process them efficiently, others may follow.